alexPNG/FreeFall/README.md

 [https://github.com/srolfe/tweaks/tree/master/freefall](https://github.com/srolfe/tweaks/tree/master/freefall)

 ## What's different in my fork?
-Added support for arm64e devices and iOS 13.
-Added new depictions for Cydia/Zebra and Sileo/Installer.
+Added support for arm64e devices and iOS 13, also added new depictions for Cydia/Zebra and Sileo/Installer.

 ## How can I install this on my device?
 Visit or add my repository to your package manager: